 In this episode I’m going to be talking to Jeremy Reed who authored The King of Carnaby Street – The Life of John Stephen.
 This is the book that I’ve been ploughing through with relentless exuberant fury.

-Now I should really set the table and mention that John Stephen was a designer and a true force of nature that pretty much enflamed Carnaby Street in the 60s with his audacious designs and unapologetic patterns and colours.
+John Stephen was a designer and a true force of nature.
+He enflamed Carnaby Street in the 60s with his audacious designs and unapologetic patterns and colours.

 Listen to the podcast